 On the other hand, if you have long hair or are thinking of becoming a competitive swimmer, a swimrunner or a triathlete, it could be beneficial for you to wear a swimming cap once in a while and spend some time researching the types of caps that are out there.

-2) For the group of you that will be swimming in competitions and you don't suffer from long hair metal mania :), I'd suggest you DO NOT wear a swim cap in your regular swim practices on most occasions.
+For the group of you that will be swimming in competitions and you don't have long hair, I'd suggest you DO NOT wear a swim cap in your regular swim practices on most occasions.

-For example, practicing relay starts, relay exchanges, starts, turns or plain all-out sprints.
+For example, practicing relay starts, turns or plain all-out sprints.
 During these activities, you might want to consider wearing a swimming cap as it gets you used to the feeling which you will have while competing.

 On the other hand, you can also easily become overheated in a warmer pool, so be careful.